 The OAIC is also responsible for privacy functions that are conferred by the Privacy Act 1988 (Privacy Act) and other laws.
 Under the Privacy Act a person can make a complaint to us about the handling of their personal information by Australian, ACT and Norfolk Island government agencies and private sector organisations covered by the Privacy Act.

-The OAIC may also initiate an own motion investigation (OMI).
-Reports into previous OMIs can be found in our Privacy OMI reports section.
+The OAIC may also commence a Commissioner initiated investigation (CII) into an act or practice that might breach the Privacy Act.
+Reports on previous investigations can be found in our Privacy CII reports section.

 The OAIC has a range of responsibilities under other laws, including laws relating to data matching, ehealth, spent convictions and tax file numbers.
 For further information about these responsibilities see our Privacy Act and Other legislation sections.